Jaben/Ninject.Extensions.Glimpse/Readme.md

 ### Quick start

 Simply drag and drop Ninject.Extensions.Glimpse.dll into your bin directory.
 It will automatically locator your Ninject container instance that is automatically loading extensions.

+### Manual Wireup

 If you have ninject extension loading off, you'll need to manually add the Glimpse module to your new StandardKernel() creation call:

 	var kernel = new StandardKernel(KernelOptions, new GeneralModule(), new Ninject.Extensions.Glimpse.GetNinjectInstanceForGlimpseModule());